 Schedule your appointment today

 If you are here, you have taken your first step towards taking control of your health.
 If you still have questions, we have added our most common questions below.
-If you are ready to get started, fill out the form below and we will be in contact with you shortly to book your scan.
+If you are ready to get started, fill out the form and we will be in contact with you shortly to book your scan.

 Early Detection, Better Outcome.